board707/DMD_STM32/README.md

 Most important versions
 ---------
+(09 Dec 2025 - v1.2.4)  - Introduced a new class for SPWM type drivers

 (22 Dec 2023 - v1.1.2)  - Introduced multicolor for fixed and scrolling text

 (30 Nov 2023 - v1.1.0)  - Add support of panels with FM6353/6363 S-PWM drivers

 (25 Mar 2023 - v1.0.4)  - Add support of panels with FM6126a chip

-(12 Feb 2023 - v1.0.0)  - New panel template model with multiparameter specialization
+(12 Feb 2023 - v1.0.0)  - New panel template model with multi-parameter specialization

 (16 Sep 2022 - v0.9.0)  - Add support of RP2040-based boards and using the DMA in the RGB modes for STM32F4 boards